 This is the first in a series of three posts about Bob Pozen’s approach to personal productivity and high performance.

 What stands between you and the more productive version of you—the person who meets his or her personal and professional goals on a daily, monthly, and yearly basis?
-Robert Pozen provides concrete answers to this question in his new course, Maximizing Your Personal Productivity, offered on March 20-21 by MIT Sloan Executive Education.
+Robert Pozen provides concrete answers to this question in his course, Maximizing Your Personal Productivity.

 Pozen is one of the most productive professionals in America.
 He’s been a top executive at two mutual fund giants, Fidelity and MFS Investment Management.
 He’s also been a government official, a corporate director, a business school professor, and a prolific author—and has been several of those things at once.
 After publishing several times in the Harvard Business Review, its editors wondered how he was able to submit all his articles on time and within the word limit—while juggling two jobs.
 Its published interview with him on the secrets of his personal productivity went viral, as well as his subsequent You Tube video on the topic.
 These led naturally to his best selling book, Extreme Productivity: Boost Your Results, Reduce Your Hours and sold out speaking engagements around the country.